MiaLWGH/WiSTraining/README.md

    Note:
    - Please finish all steps in "Prerequisites".
 For macOS, you can find Microsoft Remote Desktop in Amazon's Self Service.
-   - Security group allows traffic from 0.0.0.0/0 for port 3389 if you use default network settings.
+   - If you use default network settings, security group already allows traffic from 0.0.0.0/0 for port 3389.
    - Follow the steps in "Connect to a Windows instance using RDP and its IPv4 address"

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-rdp.html